Kilandor/BrokenTracks/README.md

   ![](https://i.imgur.com/sF7o2vl.png)
 - Auto-skip AO5 when a track fails to load<br />
   ![](https://i.imgur.com/m5OPyed.png)
+- Auto-next when the next track in the playlist is known to be bad.
+Will choose the next known good track.
+- Checks steam status to prevent marking or skipping anytime the status is not normal.
 - Save/load bad tracks list to persist between games
 - Fully configurable<br />
   ![](https://i.imgur.com/93S9m7b.png)